M4rshe1/tups1s/USB/docs/ping_tool.md

 ### step p.3
 Wait for the ping to finish.
 ![ping](assets/ping_tool.jpg)
-The data will automatically be displayed after it finishes, jump to explanation for a more [detailed explanation](#l2)
+The data will automatically be displayed after it finishes, here more [detailed explanation](#l2)

 If you want to scann again press enter, otherwise enter `n` and press enter to save the data and close the script.